ppg/vagrant-boxes/README.md

     packer build -var chef_version=10.30.2 sendgrid.json # Legacy Chef 10 boxes
     packer build -var chef_version=11.8.2 -only=centos-6 sendgrid.json

+If the builder fails, you can try running it again with the `-debug` option or with `PACKER_LOG=1`.
+You can also set `"headless": false` in the Packer template.

 Once the boxes are built, you may want to do some final testing by importing them into Vagrant: